If you like a flaky pie crust and you often have unflavored Greek yogurt in your fridge, try this pie crust made with Greek yogurt.

 - Trim crust about a half-inch past the rim of your pie plate.
 Turn under any excess dough so it is even with the side of the plate.
 Form decorative edge as desired.
 (If the dough seems too soft to work with, refrigerate until firm.)

 - Wrap well and freeze until hard--about 30 minutes or longer--up to a month.

-- To bake without a filling: When ready to bake, remove from freezer and press a piece of aluminum foil snug to the inside of pie crust folding the edges of the foil carefully over the decorative edge to protect from over-browning.
-Although you could fill pie crust with beans or rice, I prefer to use chain-link like they sell by the yard at hardware stores.
+When ready to bake, remove from the freezer and snugly press a piece (or two) of non-stick aluminum foil or parchment paper to the inside of the pie crust.
+Fold the edges of the foil carefully over the decorative edge to protect from over-browning.
+Although you could fill the pie crust with beans, rice, or pie weights, I prefer to use chain-link sold by the foot at hardware stores.

 As an Amazon Associate, I earn from qualifying purchases.
 But don't worry.
 This doesn't change the price you pay.